lock3/wg21/p2258/appendix.md

   operator [@P2011R0].
 - `(| R |)`.
 Considered briefly.
 - `{| R |}`.
 Not considered.
 - `[< R >]`.
-Proposed in P1240 for splicing template arguments.
+Proposed in P1240 for splicing template arguments and implemented
+  experimentally in Clang (with good feedback).
+However, we wanted to preserve `<>` notations for features a little more template-y.

-There are a lot of way we can combine tokens to create brackets.
+There are a lot of ways we can combine tokens to create brackets.
 The current proposal seems to be a reasonable choice and has been found pleasant enough while working through use-cases.